bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 transformer-based large language model [PubMedBERT](https://dl.acm.org/doi/10.1145/3458754) combined with the neighbor embedding method [t-SNE](https://www.jmlr.org/papers/v9/vandermaaten08a.html).

-Our embedding is based on the abstract texts alone, and did not use any further metadata or information on citations or references.
+Our map is based on the abstract texts alone, and did not use any further metadata or information on citations or references.

 :::